School History

 2008: Accelerated Bachelor of Science in Nursing 12-month program introduced to meet the growing nursing shortage.

-• SONHS designated Pan American Health Organization/World Health Organization (PAHO/WHO) Collaborating Centre for Nursing Human Resources Development and Patient Safety (redesignated 2012, 2016).
+• SONHS designated Pan American Health Organization/World Health Organization (PAHO/WHO) Collaborating Centre for Nursing Human Resources Development and Patient Safety (redesignated 2012, 2016, and 2020).

 2009: SONHS implements one of the nation’s first executive-style M.S.N. to D.N.P. degree programs.